Handy Tips and the Know-hows for Purchasing Property in Thailand

 About the Author (Author Profile)

-Pat joined the firm as an Associate handling mainly the Commercial and Property matters including Succession.
-She took law at the University of Tasmania in Hobart, Australia.
-She completed her course and was awarded a Graduate Diploma of Legal Practice and subsequently admitted to Supreme Court of Tasmania as a qualified Australian legal practitioner.
-Her language skills coupled with experience from her legal practice and work with the Australia’s Commonwealth Director of Public Prosecutions enables her to provide insight on the practical differences between Thai and foreign law to better assist the firm in meeting client expectations.
-She writes regularly on Siam Legal's Thailand Law blog focusing more on Property and Commercial cases.
+Pat took law at the University of Tasmania in Hobart, Australia.
+She completed her course and was awarded a Graduate Diploma of Legal Practice and subsequently admitted to the Supreme Court of Tasmania as a qualified Australian legal practitioner.
+Her language skills coupled with experience from her legal practice and work with Australia’s Commonwealth Director of Public Prosecutions enable her to provide insight on the practical differences between Thai and foreign law.
+She writes more on Property and Commercial cases in Thailand.